Yuzuk1Shimotsuki/Yuzuk1Shimotsuki/README.md

 ## 🛠️ Projects & Repositories

-I usually work on whatever sparks my interest and enjoy learning new things with each project I take on.
+I usually work on whatever sparks my interest and enjoy learning new things with each project I take on

 ### 🔥 Featured Projects
 - [IPv4 Info Retriever](https://github.com/ChocolaMilk92/ipv4-info-retriever): A super lightweight Python script that retrieves detailed info for an IPv4 address.